zinackes/clubos/README.md

 ### Adding A Route

-To add a new route to your application just add another a new file in the `./src/routes` directory.
+To add a new _auth to your application just add another a new file in the `./src/routes` directory.

-TanStack will automatically generate the content of the route file for you.
+TanStack will automatically generate the content of the _auth file for you.

 Now that you have two routes you can use a `Link` component to navigate between them.